sriram-km/DICE/README.md

 # Weather App

 The Weather App is a Spring Boot application that provides weather information based on client credentials.
-It allows you to generate credentials, access weather data, and protect endpoints using client IDs and client secrets.
+It allows you to generate credentials, access weather data, and protect endpoints using client IDs and client secrets (or) JWT.

 ## Table of Contents